Bruzu/docs/index.md

 The API to automatically generate high quality images.

-- API that can be used anywhere.
+- API that can be used anywhere from webpages to integration into automation tools.
-- Very simple to understand.
+- Very simple to understand and Easy to use.

 <hr>